 Power relays open or close a circuit by using an electromagnetic coil for seamless power flow.
 These cost-efficient relays are manufactured with an armature, spring, and one or several contacts.
 If the relay is meant to be normally open (NO), when power is applied the electromagnet attracts the armature.
 It is pulled in the coil’s direction until it reaches a contact, resulting in closing the circuit.
 Similarly, if the relay is meant to be normally closed (NC), the electromagnetic coil pulls the armature away from the contact, resulting in opening the circuit.
-Most power relays are monostable (non-latching) relays with a neutral coil system, and only one stable position.
-These will stay in this non-energize state, without receiving power.

 Our relays can be used anywhere in the intelligent building system — in elevators and escalators, control panels, motion control systems, lighting, building systems, and an array of safety-critical applications to mention just a few.
 In this Application Guide, you can find our relays products suitable for use in building equipment including HVAC, lighting and solar applications.
 Here you can find cost-effective, reliable solutions designed to withstand extreme shock, vibration, temperature, and altitude, from our recognized brands: AGASTAT, AXICOM, Potter and Brumfield, PRODUCTS UNLIMITED, SCHRACK, OEG as well as TE.